develop-me/bootcamp--week-05--tooling/challenges/00/README.md

 git --version
 ```

-*Note: Windows users should use Git within ConEmu, so run the above command and the rest for this week there.*
+*Note: Windows users should use the Ubuntu app or WSL Remote in VS Code to run the above command*

 ## Did you get something like `git version 2.23.0`?